AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

     Pressure signal where domain static pressure can be neglected

-Pressure analysis are usually performed in an adimensionalized form.
+Pressure analysis are usually performed in an dimensionless form.
 To do so, it needs to be divided by a **dynamic pressure** :math:`q`:

 .. math::
    q = \frac{1}{2} \bar{\rho}_{\infty} U_H ^ 2

-Normally the pressure signals obtained with Nassu solver are exported using LBM units such as :math:`\rho`.
+The pressure signals obtained with Nassu solver are exported using LBM density units such as :math:`\rho`.
-The transformation of :math:`\rho` into pressure units :math:`[Pa]`, uses the speed of sound in the medium :math:`c_s`:
+The transformation of :math:`\rho` into pressure units, uses the speed of sound in the medium :math:`c_s`:

 .. math::
    p(t) - p_{\infty}(t) = c_s ^ 2 (\rho(t) - \rho_{\infty}(t))

+.. important:: It is essential to use the **same unit system** for all variables.
+For example, the value for the speed of sound in LBM units is 1/√3, while in SI is 340 m/s.

 Artifacts
 =========

 In order to use the **pressure module**, the user has to provide a set of artifacts:

-#.
-A lnas file: It contains the information about the mesh.
+#. **A lnas file**: It contains the information about the mesh.
-#.
-HDF time series: It contains the pressure signals indexed by each of the mesh triangles.
+#. **HDF time series**: It contains the pressure signals indexed by each of the mesh triangles.
-#.
-Domain static pressure time series: It contains the pressure signals for probes far away from the building.
+#. **Static pressure time series**: It contains the pressure signals for probes far away from the building.
-#.
-Zoning information (Optional): Necessary for defining the bounding area for calculating shape coefficients.
+#. **Parameters file**: It contains the values for adimensionalization as well as other configs parameters, such as zoning information.

 The available use cases for determinating different coefficients using this module are listed below:

 * `Pressure Coefficient <./pressure_coefficient.rst>`_
 * `Shape Coefficient <./shape_coefficient.rst>`_
 * `Force Coefficient <./force_coefficient.rst>`_
+* `Momentum Coefficient <./momentum_coefficient.rst>`_

 .. toctree::
    :maxdepth: 1